cmusatyalab/sinfonia-tier3/README.md

 Manages discovery of nearby cloudlets and deployment of backends for edge-native applications.

-Tier 1 is located in the cloud and it tracks availability of Tier 2 instances at various cloudlets where backends can be deployed.
+The framework is a 3 tiered system.
+Tier 1 is located in the cloud and tracks availability of the Tier 2 instances running on the edge of the network (cloudlets) where backends can be deployed.
 Tier 3 is the client application that mediates the discovery and deployment process for edge-native applications.

-This repository implements an example Tier3 client which can be used both as a command-line application, and as a Python library.
+This repository implements an example Tier3 client which can be used both as a command-line application and as a Python library.

 ## Installation

+You probably don't need to install this directly, most of the time it should get installed as a dependency of whichever edge-native application is using the Sinfonia framework to discover nearby cloudlets.

-This should be installable with `pip install sinfonia-tier3`.
+But if you want to run the standalone command-line application, you can install this with installable with `pipx install sinfonia-tier3` or `pip install [--user] sinfonia-tier3`.

 ## Usage

-The `sinfonia-tier3` application would normally be called by an edge-native application to start an application specific backend on a nearby cloudlet.
+The `sinfonia-tier3` application would normally be called by any edge-native application that uses the Sinfonia framework to deploy its application specific backend on a nearby cloudlet.

-The information normally provided by the app are the URL of a Tier1 instance and the UUID identifying the needed backend.
-Finally the actual frontend application and arguments that will be launched once the backend deployment has started.
+The information needed by the application are the URL of a Tier1 instance and the UUID identifying the required backend.
+The remainder of the arguments consist of the actual frontend application and arguments that will be launched in an seperate network namespace connecting back to the deployed backend.

     $ sinfonia-tier3 <tier1-url> <uuid> <frontend-app> <args...>